 After it appears that students have it down, we move into guided math, where students practice the strategy.
 Over the few days that we focus on this strategy, they create a poster (below), where they demonstrate the split strategy, and play a game together.
 Clearly, they are going bananas for the split strategy!

-During independent time they complete this worksheet here below (which is for you to download FREE!)
+During independent time they complete this worksheet here below.
+(Which is for you to download for FREE.
+Just click here.)

 A Subtraction Example – the Split Strategy